 I love teaching – especially teaching little ones.
 I spent a decade teaching but left my school classroom behind to be a stay-at-home mom.
 There is nothing more exciting for me that getting to teach my most important students – my own children!
 I am firm believer in the importance of laying a solid foundation in the early years.
-This is the reason we have started using a simple homeschool preschool schedule.
+This is the reason we started using a simple homeschool preschool schedule.

 I know homeschooling means different things to different people.
 To us, it simply means embracing all the teachable moments and encouraging our children’s natural curiosity.